apache/spark/docs/cloud-integration.md

 to use.
 Example: `s3a://landsat-pds/scene_list.gz`
 1. Have the Spark context configured with the authentication details of the object store.
 In a YARN cluster, this may also be done in the `core-site.xml` file.
-1. Have the JAR containing the filesystem classes on the classpath —along with all of its dependencies.

-### <a name="dataframes"></a>Example: DataFrames

-DataFrames can be created from and saved to object stores through the `read()` and `write()` methods.

-{% highlight scala %}
-import org.apache.spark.SparkConf
-import org.apache.spark.sql.SparkSession
-import org.apache.spark.sql.types.StringType

-val spark = SparkSession
-    .builder
-    .appName("DataFrames")
-    .config(sparkConf)
-    .getOrCreate()
-import spark.implicits._
-val numRows = 1000

-// generate test data
-val sourceData = spark.range(0, numRows).select($"id".as("l"), $"id".cast(StringType).as("s"))

-// define the destination
-val dest = "wasb://yourcontainer@youraccount.blob.core.windows.net/dataframes"

-// write the data
-val orcFile = dest + "/data.orc"
-sourceData.write.format("orc").save(orcFile)

-// now read it back
-val orcData = spark.read.format("orc").load(orcFile)

-// finally, write the data as Parquet orcData.write.format("parquet").save(dest + "/data.parquet")
-spark.stop()
-{% endhighlight %}

-### <a name="streaming"></a>Example: Spark Streaming and Cloud Storage

-Spark Streaming can monitor files added to object stores, by creating a `FileInputDStream` DStream monitoring a path under a bucket.

-{% highlight scala %}
-import org.apache.spark.SparkConf
-import org.apache.spark.sql.SparkSession
-import org.apache.spark.streaming._

-val sparkConf = new SparkConf() val ssc = new StreamingContext(sparkConf, Milliseconds(5000))
-try {
-  val lines = ssc.textFileStream("s3a://bucket/incoming")
-  val matches = lines.filter(_.endsWith("3"))
-  matches.print()
-  ssc.start()
-  ssc.awaitTermination()
-} finally {
-  ssc.stop(true)
-}
-{% endhighlight %}

-1. The time to scan for new files is proportional to the number of files under the path —not the number of *new* files, and that it can become a slow operation.
-The size of the window needs to be set to handle this.

-1. Files only appear in an object store once they are completely written; there is no need for a worklow of write-then-rename to ensure that files aren't picked up while they are still being written.
-Applications can write straight to the monitored directory.

-#### <a name="checkpointing"></a>Checkpointing Streams to object stores

-Streams should only be checkpointed to an object store considered compatible with HDFS.
-As the checkpoint operation includes a `rename()` operation, checkpointing to an object store can be so slow that streaming throughput collapses.

 ## <a name="output"></a>Object Stores as a substitute for HDFS